Rolling Acres Cinema

 The theater remained dormant until an independent group calling itself Blind Squirrel Cinema reopened the theater on December 15, 2000, with a warm reception from mall management.
 Interestingly enough, the theater took on hand-me downs, including screens and speaker, from Northfield Cinema (which closed in 1999).
 This incarnation closed in 2002.

 Most recently, the theater reopened independently on November 26, 2003.
-It is currently offering first run movies at discount prices, presently $6 for evening shows (6pm and after), $3.50 for matinee, and $3.50 all day Tuesday.
+It offered first run movies at discount prices, presently $6 for evening shows (6pm and after), $3.50 for matinee, and $3.50 all day Tuesday.
+It was closed on August 30, 2007.
+The entire mall was demolished in 2017.